 - Rosemary – Fresh sprigs are found in the produce section of the grocery store, near the herbs.

 - Garlic paste – This is the best product ever.
-I find it in the produce section of the grocery store and use it in a lot of my recipes.
+I find it in the grocery store’s produce section and use it in many of my recipes.
 If you can’t find the paste, I recommend using garlic powder over chopping up garlic.

 - Pepper – Ground.